systemjs/builder/README.md

 ### Basic Use

-Ensure that the transpiler is installed separately (`npm install babel` here).
+Ensure that the transpiler is installed separately (`npm install babel-core` here).

 ```javascript
 var path = require("path");